rvbsm/fsit/README.md

 Player Riding:
 ___By default, when a player rides another player, his hit-box is blocking player's view.
-Install this mod also on the client to prevent view blocking___
+Install this mod on the client to prevent sight blocking.___

 ## Usage

-* Sneak twice looking down to sit down (or to force crawling while crawling);
+* To sit or crawl, you need to sneak twice while looking down;
-* Right-click on stairs, slabs or horizontal logs (lists are configurable);
+* Use stairs, slabs, or horizontal logs (configurable);
-* Right-click on a player to start riding him (disabled by default);
-* `/sit`, `/crawl` commands;
+* Ride other players;
+* By commands `/sit` and `/crawl`;

 ### Client

-If the mod is installed on the client, the server will respect the player's configuration.
+The server will respect players' configuration if this mod is installed on the client.
 Additionally,
-players will be able to restrict players from riding them using [Social Interactions screen][social-interactions].
+they can restrict other players from riding them using [Social Interactions screen][social-interactions].

-For other players without the mod installed, the server configuration will be used.
+For other players, server configuration will be used.

 ### Configuration (`config/fsit.toml`)

-Can be modified from the client with [Mod Menu][modmenu] and [Cloth Config API][cloth-config] installed.
+The config can be modified using [Mod Menu][modmenu] and [Cloth Config API][cloth-config] installed.

-Reload config on server with `/fsit reload` command.
+Use `/fsit get <key>` and `/fsit set <key> <value` to access or modify config fields.
+Reload from the file using `/fsit reload`.

 ```toml
 config_version = 4